bevyengine/rfcs/rfcs/74-macro-derived-substates.md

 }
 ```

-The updated `States` derive macro will generate the following additional types.
+The updated `States` derive macro will generate the following additional types
 ```rs
 enum SsfAppState {
     MainMenu,